FAQ on OER

 Other OER Definitions:

+The most common way to release materials as OER is through Creative Commons licenses, which are standardized, free-to-use open licenses that have already been used on more than 1 billion copyrighted works.
 Creative Commons licenses are customizable copyright licenses that work alongside copyright law to give explicit permission for users to reuse items under specific circumstances.
-Applying a Creative Commons license to your work changes the familiar “All rights reserved” to “Some rights reserved,” with explicit rules about what can and cannot be done with the item.
+Applying a Creative Commons license to your work changes the familiar “All rights reserved” to “Some rights reserved,” with explicit rules about what users can and cannot do with the resource.

 All OER are free to access, but not all free resources are OER.
 What makes OER different is their copyright licenses.
 Free-but-not-open resources cannot be edited without obtaining permission from the copyright holder.

-resource more effectively, which can lead to better outcomes.
-For example, OER can be updated, tailored and improved locally to fit the needs of students, and it also eliminates cost as a barrier for students to access their materials.
+Many OER are developed through rigorous peer review and production processes that mirror traditional materials.
+However, it is important to note that being open or closed does not inherently affect the quality of a resource.
+Being open does enable educators to use the resource more effectively, which can lead to better outcomes.
+For example, OER can be updated, tailored and improved locally to fit the needs of students, and they also eliminate costs as a barrier for students to access their course materials.

-This question is possibly reflective of a deeply entrenched notion of educational materials as being ‘publications’, the quality of which is controlled by educational publishers.
+This question is possibly reflective of a deeply entrenched notion of educational materials as being publications, the quality of which are controlled by educational publishers.
 This notion has been – and remains – valid but reflects a partial understanding of the scope and diversity of educational materials used in many teaching and learning contexts.
 It also reflects a false delegation of responsibility for quality to a third party.
 This mindset shifts into the OER space in the form of an unstated assumption that one or more dedicated agencies should take full responsibility for assuring that OER shared in repositories online are of a high quality.
 In addition to this being practically impossible, it masks the reality that the definition of quality is subjective and contextually dependent.

 This task of assuring quality has been complicated by the explosion of available content (both open and proprietary).
 This is both a blessing, as it reduces the likelihood of needing to develop new content, and a curse, as it demands higher level skills in information searching, selection, adaptation, and evaluation.
 As institutions share more educational content online, they will want to ensure that this content reflects well on the institution and may thus invest in improving its quality before making it available in repositories.
 In the OER environment, quality assurance will thus be assisted by the development of such repositories, which will provide at least first levels of quality assurance.